marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-big-room-planning---a-failure-testatment-i-like.md

 * A few just to set up the preparing
 * One introduction meeting with everyone involved
-* One prioritisation meeting to get the backlog in order
+* One prioritization meeting to get the backlog in order
 * One meeting with product owners to clarify what is required from them during the meeting
 * And a number of individual conversations

-All in all most of these meetings has been good and useful, especially the prioritisation meeting that was needed to get the backlog in a good shape and prioritized so that we knew which items of the backlog, that was going to be addressed in the planning meeting.
+All in all most of these meetings has been good and useful, especially the prioritization meeting that was needed to get the backlog in a good shape and prioritized so that we knew which items of the backlog, that was going to be addressed in the planning meeting.

 We then held the meeting itself, involving about 25-30 people in our teams and ca 20-25 people from groups around us that we need to get our stuff out of the door.
-Some of these people were high-ranking people that (in case) we needed to resolve prioritisation issues and dependencies.
+Some of these people were high-ranking people that (in case) we needed to resolve prioritization issues and dependencies.

 Today I've spent the better part of 8 hours trying to summarize and document what was said during the meeting.
 I'm not quite done yet so maybe a few hours more before it's done.